InspiryThemes/realhomes-docs/docs/property-settings.md

 ![Property Map on Property Detail Page](images/single-property-page/map-on-property-page.png)

-**Please note that you have to Configure Google Maps Api Key Settings to display the maps properly throughout your website**.
+**Please note that you have to Configure Google Maps API Key Settings in Customize → Maps to display the maps properly throughout your website**.

 ## Attachments